 In 2013, the NFL decided to try out a new format for the Pro Bowl.
 Instead of separating the two teams based on league conferences, predetermined team captains were allowed to draft players to their teams from the list of players selected to participate in the game.
 The team captains were notorious NFL alumni including Cris Carter, Deion Sanders, Jerry Rice, and Michael Irvin.
 When the Pro Bowl was moved to Orlando in 2017, the format switched back to the original AFC vs. NFC format.

-Being selected to the NFL Pro Bowl is a big honor for players, as it proves that they are among the best football players in the game.
-By making it to the Pro Bowl, players build their reputation in the league which can lead to potential contract and endorsement opportunities.
-Another incentive to make the Pro Bowl is additional salary earnings for the players.
-While all players earn extra money, players on the winning team are awarded a more lucrative check than those on the losing team.
-For example, in the 2010 Pro Bowl, winning team players received a check worth $45,000 while losing team players only earned $22,000.
+Being selected to the NFL Pro Bowl is a big honor for football players, as it proves that they are among the best players in the game.
+Making it to the Pro Bowl also builds reputation in the league, which can lead to potential contract and endorsement opportunities.

-Since the game is played for fun at the end of the season, to protect players from injury the Pro Bowl has special rules that differ from a traditional NFL game.
+Since the game is played for fun at the end of the season, the Pro Bowl has special rules that differ from a traditional NFL game to protect players from injury.
 One of these rules is that kickoffs are not allowed during the game.
 This prevents players from running at full speed down the field towards one another.

 Another rule is the elimination of intentional grounding for quarterbacks.
 This means that the quarterback can throw the ball away at any time, regardless if they are inside the pocket or if there is any receiver in the area of the pass.
 By removing this rule, quarterbacks can get rid of the ball and avoid being sacked during any point in the game.

-In addition to the rules to protect player safety, there are some additional rules that involve legal formations in the Pro Bowl.
+In addition to player safety rules, there are some additional rules involving legal formations at the Pro Bowl.
 For the offensive team, they must line up in a standard formation and must remain in that formation without motion before the snap of the ball.
 In addition, a team can not utilize a formation where there are more than two wide receivers or three total eligible receivers to one side of the ball.